Reconstructive Transplantation and Regenerative Surgery

 - Language: English

-Part I – The Cutting Edge
+Part I: The Cutting Edge

 1. The World’s Largest Single Center Experience in Face Transplantation

-Viola Stögner, Alexzandra Zdrava, and Bohdan Pomahac
+Viola A. Stögner, Alexzandra Zdrava, and Bohdan Pomahac

-2. Laryngotracheal Transplantation—Evolution and Experience
+2. Laryngotracheal Transplantation: Evolution and Experience

-Benjamin Laitman, and Eric Genden
+Benjamin M. Laitman, Ya-Wen Chen and Eric M. Genden

-Part II – Unique Considerations and Emerging Indications
+Part II: Unique Considerations and Emerging Indications

 3. Lower Limb Transplantation - Pre-Clinical Insights and Patient Considerations

-4. Penile Transplantation - Experience and Emerging Indications
+4. Penile Transplantation: Experience and Emerging Indications

-Janarthanan Ramu, Bedreddin Sazoglu, and Fatih Zor
+Janarthanan Ramu, Bedreddin Sazoglu, Yalcin Kulahci and Fatih Zor

-5. Whole Eye Transplantation - Knowns and Unknowns
+5. Whole Eye Transplantation: Knowns and Unknowns

-REGENERATIVE SURGERY
+Section 2: REGENERATIVE SURGERY

-Part III – Targeted Technologies and Therapies
+Part III: Targeted Technologies and Therapies

-6. In-Situ, Implantable and Locally Injectable Drug Delivery - State of the Art
+6. In-Situ, Implantable and Locally Injectable Drug Delivery: State of the Art

 Mishal Khan, Amogh Gorantla, and Praveen Kumar Vemula